-On the day of the submission you should hand in two (2) paper copies of your thesis before 11 am.
-You should also upload a pdf-version in the student portal LiveatLund.
-The uploading is important in order for your peers to find your thesis for the examination seminars.
-If you do not have access to LiveatLund, please contact the support.
+On the day of the submission you should hand in one (1) paper copies of your thesis before 11 am.
+You will also need to upload a pdf-version to Thesis Portal on Canvas.

 If you cannot be in Lund to hand in your thesis, you can send a friend to hand it in for you.
 You can also send it by post but it must have reached the Graduate School Office by the deadline 11 am.
 The postal address is: Graduate School, Faculty of Social Sciences, Box 117, SE-221 00 Lund.